Askartos/Arcabuco-SV-RISC-V-Core/README.md

 Arcabuco-SV Project
 ================
-Arcabuco-SV is a public implementation replicating using System verilog, the core architected and designed for my thesis project.
+Arcabuco-SV is a public implementation RISC-V-IM core, replicating using System Verilog the core architected and designed for my thesis project.

 ### Core Features
 - RISC-V IM